Labour Mobility Applicants

 - A membership activation fee of $300.
 This fee is applicable each time a new membership is activated and will only be charged in the event your application for registration is approved.

-- An annual membership fee of $500 for full membership ($250 after August 31) or $300 ($150 after August 31) for non-practicing membership.
+- An annual membership fee of $500 for full membership ($250 after August 31).
 This fee will only be applied when your application for registration is approved.

 - Once membership has been approved, a completed Database Form must be submitted.
 This form is required for government purposes and will be provided to you by the NBASLPA office.